optuna/optuna-dashboard/docs/tutorials/hitl.rst

         if not os.path.exists(tmp_path):
             os.mkdir(tmp_path)

-        # Run optimize loop
+        # 3. Run optimize loop
         start_preferential_optimization(storage, artifact_backend)

-In the main function, at first, the locations of the Optuna Storage and Artifact Store are set.
+In the ``main`` function, at first, the locations of the Optuna Storage and Artifact Store are set.

 * At #1, Optuna's RDBStorage is created.
 This storage is used to store the trial results of Optuna in a database.
 RDBStorage supports various relational databases (RDBs), but in this code, SQLite3 is used.
 The URL "sqlite:///db.sqlite3" indicates the location of the SQLite3 database file.
 This database file is used to store the trial history of Optuna.
 The results of the HITL optimization will be saved in this file.
-* At #2, the FileSystemBackend is created, which is one of the Artifact Storage options used in the Optuna Dashboard.
+* At #2, the :class:`~optuna_dashboard.FileSystemBackend` is created, which is one of the Artifact Storage options used in the Optuna Dashboard.
 Artifact Storage is used to store artifacts (data, files, etc.) generated during Optuna trials.
 For more information, please refer to the API Reference.

-After that, two folders are created, artifact and tmp, and then start_preferential_optimization function is called to start the HITL optimization using Optuna.
+After that, two folders are created, artifact and tmp, and then ``start_preferential_optimization`` function is called to start the HITL optimization using Optuna.